everypinio/hardpy/docs/examples/frontend_remote_access.md

 To allow other devices to connect to the frontend remotely, follow these steps:

-## 1. Find your computer's network address
+## 1. Determine IP address

-Use the `ifconfig` command to find your local IP address:
+Determine your computer's IP address.
+For Linux, you can use the `ifconfig` command:

 ```bash
 ifconfig | grep "inet "